 The film allows a duality of perspective.
 Pictured from above, the human figures in these ever-changing mass simulations are living artworks, barely distinguishable from one another.
 Together they create a fluid movement of colour, with the crowd’s behaviour revealing patterns that are only visible from a distance.
 Yet viewed close up, the individuals that make up the crowd are revealed, each following a unique trajectory in their shared environment.

-Tribes continues Universal Everything’s longstanding lines of enquiry into choreography and rules of human behaviour.
+Tribes continues our longstanding lines of enquiry into choreography and rules of human behaviour.
 Informed by the complexities of crowd dynamics, the project explores autonomy, self-organisation and group interrelationships.
 It questions the impact a crowd can have on an individual within it, creating an impression of the universality of human behaviour.

-Originally commissioned by the Borusan Contemporary, Istanbul.
+Tribes was originally commissioned by the Borusan Contemporary, Istanbul.

 Creative Director: Matt Pyke, Mike Hughes